bytebase/mysql-parser/README.md

-The plsql-parser is a parser for MySQL.
+The mysql-parser is a parser for MySQL.
 It is based on the [ANTLR4](https://github.com/antlr/antlr4) and use the grammar from [antlr4-grammars-mysql](https://github.com/antlr/grammars-v4/tree/master/sql/mysql).

 ## Build